AleVercosaAds/AleVercosaAds/README.md

-- 👋 Hi, I’m @AleVercosa
+- 👋 Hi, I’m Alessandra :D
 - 👀 I’m interested in learn more every day;
 - 🌱 I’m currently learning Java, phyton, and news technologies.
-- 💞️ I’m looking to collaborate on on systems development-
+- 💞️ I’m looking to collaborate on on systems development;
 - 📫 How to reach me whatsapp 81994139043 or email alessandra_vercosa9816al@hotmail.com;

 <!---